Do you need a list of independent comic book publishers?

 14. Last Gasp

 Last Gasp is a comic and graphic novel publishing company that first got its start in 1970.
 Based out of San Francisco, California, Last Gasp publishes up to 20 new titles every year.
-The love to work with writers and illustrators who explore interesting topics which most publishers may shy away from.
+The love to work with writers and illustrators who explore interesting topics which most publishers may shy away from is characteristic of them.
 Some of their titles include “Rent Girl” by Michelle Tea, the Barefoot Gen series by Keiji Nakazawa, and “Who Killed Hunter S. Thompson?” by Warren Hinckle.
+Once you enter their website, you will find categories that vary from erotica and humor to manga and music.
+LGBT books and comics are also of interest.

 15. Legacy Rising

-If you’re interested in working with Legacy Rising, you can send them a query letter via their website’s online contact form.
+If you’re interested in working with Legacy Rising, you can send them a message via their website’s online contact form.
 Be sure to provide your contact information and a brief summary of your project.
-If they’re interested, a member of their editorial team will reach out to you.
+If they’re interested, a member of their editorial team will most likely reach out to you.
 If you’re an author with literary representation, you can have your literary agent send a query letter on your behalf, as well.

 17. Sloth Comics

 Sloth Comics is a British comic book publishing company based out of Oxford, England that was founded in 2010.
 They publish a wide variety of comics, mostly intended for younger audiences.
 They’ve produced series like Ash: Academy of Super Heroes by Loran and Young Talented… Exploited by Yatuu.
-The are currently not accepting unsolicited manuscripts, but encourage you to check back at a later date when this status may change.
+They are currently not accepting unsolicited manuscripts, but encourage you to check back at a later date when this status may change.
 For general inquiries, you can still contact the team at Sloth Comics via email.
+However, keep in mind that they will not accept any biographies, superhero titles, or anything profound or serious in the future either.

 Have you had any comic books published by other independent comic book publishers?
 Please share your experiences in the comments box below!